-- a) Where fitted, fixed fire extinguishing systems are to comply with the relevant provisions of the Fire Safety Systems Code. - b) Ozone-based BWMS - BWMR containing equipment related to ozone-based BWMS is to be provided with a fixed fire extinguishing system suitable for category A machinery spaces and capable of manual release. - Where a fixed fire-extinguishing system is provided in the BWMR, it should be compatible with the BWMS and the chemical products that are used, produced or stored in the BWMR.
+- a) Where fitted, fixed fire extinguishing systems are to comply with the relevant provisions of the Fire Safety Systems Code. - b) Ozone-based BWMS c) Where a fixed fire-extinguishing system is provided in the BWMR, it should be compatible with the BWMS and the chemical products that are used, produced or stored in the BWMR.
 Specific attention is to be paid to potential chemical reactions between the fire extinguishing medium and chemical products used for water treatment.
-Especially, water-based fire-extinguishing systems should be avoided in case of sulfuric acid storage.
+Especially, water-based fireextinguishing systems should be avoided in case of sulfuric acid storage.